Warenga/Shopy/README.md

 To purchase an item, a user has to create an account by signing up, if a new user or simply login if not a new user.

+To view how the items look individually.
+The first 3 items; Men shoes, Baby Carrier and Baby shoes are active.
+Just click on view.